One Century (Hangzhou Wangchao Center)

 • Size Site Area: 10,418 square meters Building Height: 280 meters Number of Stories: 57 Building Gross Area: 125,000 square meters

-• Sustainability Certifications LEED BD+C CS (Core & Shell) Silver, BD+C, Silver, 1
+• Sustainability Certifications LEED BD+C CS (Core & Shell) Silver

 A new landmark for Hangzhou

-The Wangchao Center is a prominent addition to Qianjiang Century Town, an expansion to the city of Hangzhou, China, that has emerged as a bustling commercial center.
+One Century (Hangzhou Wangchao Center) is a prominent addition to Qianjiang Century Town, an expansion to the city of Hangzhou, China, that has emerged as a bustling commercial center.
 Located adjacent to one of the city’s new subway stations, the project exemplifies smart, transit-oriented development.
 It introduces 125,000 square meters of office, hotel and retail space, complemented by an expansive public plaza.

 The province of Zhejiang is known for tea plantations and its West Lake, a UNESCO World Heritage Site, and these features inspired the design of the tower.
 The form of the building echoes the plantations’ rolling hills and the lake’s rippling waves with a distinctive undulating silhouette.